BLKSAge/NLP-Pipeline/README.md

 ## About
-The goal of this lab is to build a Question Answer (QA) pipeline for financial documents that financial analysts can use to inform their research by processing tons of text based data quickly, and pulling out key insights.
+Build a Question Answer (QA) pipeline for financial documents that financial analysts can use to inform their research by processing tons of text based data quickly, and pulling out key insights.

-- Note your results may be different from the solutions.
+- Note results may be different from the solutions.
 Evaluate your results.

 # Steps:
 1. Build an initial pipeline using a single text document financial_context.